Peyton Manning Children’s Hospital

 With special recognition to the Fraternal Order of Eagles, Indiana State Aerie & Friends for their gift and support of this pediatric hearing center.

-The ENT Center and Pediatric Communications Center provides a full range of audiology services from testing, non-surgical and surgical interventions, and close monitoring and education.
-The pediatric audiologists are all certified and have extensive experience working with children of all ages — infant to young adult — regardless of their degree of hearing loss.
+The ENT Center and Pediatric Communications Center provides a full range of audiology services from testing, non-surgical and surgical interventions (cochlear implants, bone-anchored hearing aids) to family-centered education.
+Our certified pediatric audiologists have extensive experience working with children of all ages.
 We specialize in best-in-care practices for the hearing impaired with a family-centered approach.
 Our ongoing care and support continues as your child grows and includes the coordination of related services such as speech therapy.

-In Indiana, most children with hearing loss (90%) are born into families in which both parents have normal hearing.
+- Majority of children (92%) with permanent hearing loss are born to parents with normal hearing.

 Signs of Hearing Loss in Children

-Parents and caregivers are often the first to notice a hearing problem.
-Some babies are born with hearing problems.
-Other children develop hearing loss as they age.
-The critical period of speech and language development is from birth to four years old.
-If you suspect a hearing problem, contact your physician.
-Families can also self-refer to the St. Vincent Pediatric Communications Center for a hearing evaluation and consultation.
+Often parents and caregivers are the first to notice a hearing problem.
+Hearing loss can start at birth or develop throughout childhood.
+The critical period of speech and language development is from birth to 3 years of age.
+If you suspect a hearing problem, contact your physician, or call the St. Vincent Pediatric Communications Center directly.